haleyysanchez/MOSTEC_ML_PROJECT_2020/README.md

 ## Acknowledgments

-* Thank you MIT, OEOP staff, our intstructor Amauche Enmari, and MOSTEC for letting us come together and learn and grow so much in such a short amount of time!
+* Thank you MIT, OEOP staff, our intstructor Amauche Emenari, and MOSTEC for letting us come together and learn and grow so much in such a short amount of time!